-On a summer night, the Danish noblewoman Ophelia awakens from a terrible vision: in four days, everyone in Elsinore Castle will be dead.
+On a summer night, Ophelia awakens from a terrible vision: in four days, everyone in Elsinore Castle will be dead.
 Even worse, she's been thrown into a time loop from which she cannot escape.
 Forced to relive the same four days over and over again, Ophelia determines to do everything in her power to change the future.

 Elsinore is a time-looping adventure game set in the world of Shakespeare's Hamlet.
 Elsinore combines strong social simulation elements, a dynamic story that reacts immediately to player decisions, and a world full of diverse characters with secrets to uncover.
 Can Ophelia prevent the tragedy that lies before her?